BSDExabio/OpenMDlr-amber/README.md

 4. Torsion Restraints list in 5 col file
 5. List of Force Constants for the distance restraints as floats (in kcal/mol·Angstroms)
 6. List of Force Constants for the torsion restraints as floats (in in 70 kcal/mol·rad)
-7. List of Temperatures for the simulated annealing cycles as floats (in K)
+7. List of (highest) Temperatures for the simulated annealing cycles as floats (in K)

 >If the length of these Lists (#5-7) is 1, then that single value is used for all of the simulated annealing cycles.<br/>
 >If the length of these lists is = number of cycles, then the first value is used for the first cycle, the second value for the second cycle, and so on.<br/>